Ronaldo dedicates Serie A title to Juventus fans

-Cristiano Ronaldo dedicated Juventus' ninth successive Serie A title to the club's fans.
+Cristiano Ronaldo dedicated Juventus's ninth successive Serie A title to the club's fans.

-Ronaldo scored once, and missed a penalty, and Federico Bernardeschi netted in a 2-0 victory over a 10-man Sampdoria on Sunday to continue Juve's dominance in Italy.
+Ronaldo scored once, and missed a penalty, and Federico Bernardeschi netted in a 2-0 victory over a 10-man Sampdoria to continue Juve's dominance in Italy.

-Juve secured the league title with two games remaining, having returned to action last month following the coronavirus-enforced break.
+Juve secured the league title with two games remaining, having returned to action last month after the coronavirus-enforced break.

-Ronaldo, who moved onto 35 goals this season, was delighted and paid tribute to Juventus' fans.
+Ronaldo, who moved onto 35 goals this season, was delighted and paid tribute to Juve's fans.

+Ecco fatto!
+Campioni d’Italia 🥇🇮🇹💪🏼 Felicissimo per il secondo scudetto consecutivo e per continuare a costruire la storia di questo grande e splendido club.
+Questo titolo è dedicato a tutti i tifosi della Juve, in particolare a coloro che hanno sofferto e soffrono per la pandemia che ci ha colti tutti di sorpresa rovesciando il mondo.
+Non è stato facile!
+Il vostro coraggio, la vostra attitudine e la vostra determinazione sono state la forza di cui avevamo bisogno per affrontare questa stretta finale del campionato e lottare fino alla fine per questo titolo che appartiene a tutta l’Italia.
+Un grande abbraccio 👊🏼👏🏼a voi tutti! #stron9er #finoallafine

 "This title is dedicated to all Juve fans, in particular to those who have suffered and are suffering from the pandemic that has taken us all by surprise by overturning the world.